zshi719/2025-Data-24100/class_notes/09_static_analysis.md

 ## Observation #3: Flow Control Consistency

-- Consider the code below, which is taken from [Quiz 3](../quiz/quiz3A.tex)
+- Consider the code below, which is similar to something we've seen elsewhere:

 ```python